-In order to maintain regulatory oversight of the milk industry, farms, companies or individuals engaged in the following are required to be inspected and licensed by the Department of Agriculture:
+In order to maintain regulatory oversight of the milk industry, farms, companies or individuals engaged in the following four items are required to be inspected and licensed by the Department of Agriculture:

-In addition to onsite inspections, milk products (raw and finished) are routinely sampled by department staff and tested at the Connecticut Department of Public Health laboratories.
+In addition to onsite inspections, milk products (raw and finished) are routinely sampled by department's Dairy Unit staff and tested at the Connecticut Department of Public Health laboratories.
 The testing includes but is not limited to analysis for fat, protein, added water, bacteria and antibiotic screening.

 The Milk Safety Division provides technical assistance to dairy farmers concerning sanitation and construction to insure compliance with regulations.
 The division also furnishes technical assistance to milk processors regarding regulation compliance, quality control, construction, product label review as well as testing and quarterly inspection of pasteurization equipment.